nugets241/JavaFX-SudokuApp-2024/README.md

 - The `SudokuSolver` class has been updated to fix a logical error in the `puzzleIsSolvable` method.
 The method now correctly checks if a puzzle is solvable and handles backtracking properly.

+- Added a feature to select the difficulty level when clicking the 'New Game' button to start a new game.
+This influences the number of empty cells in the generated puzzle.

 ## Prerequisites

 Before you begin, ensure you have met the following prerequisites: